ajakaja/ajakaja.github.io/_posts/2019-12-22-many-worlds.md

 ---
 layout: blog
-title: "Born from Many Worlds"
+title: "A possible way to get the Born Rule in Many Worlds"
 footnotes: true
 math: true
 aside: true